-Italics allowed, but should be used with restraint; bold and underlined text formats will not be carried over.
+Italics are allowed; bold and underlined text formats will not be carried over.

 Titles (of books, articles, websites, etc.) and short Latin or other foreign language expressions used in the text are to be given in italics (and not in quotation marks).